Integral Reduction with Kira 2.0 and Finite Field Methods: Benchmarks

 where the last three entries are auxiliary denominators.
 The system of equations used in this reduction is taken from Ref.~\cite{Guan:2019bcx}, which provides a system in block-triangular form.\footnote{Note that Ref.~\cite{Guan:2019bcx} uses a different propagator definition than given in their ancillary files.
 The definition in Eq.\,\eqref{eq:dp_prop} matches the one given in the ancillary files.} This form is much better suited for the reduction than a naive IBP system as generated, e.g., by \kira{}.
 The coefficients appearing in the system are further processed by \code{FireFly} to be cast in Horner form to optimize the evaluations.

 We benchmark the reduction of all integrals including five scalar products.
 The reductions are performed on a machine with two Intel Xeon Gold 6138 with 20 cores each and 768\,GiB of RAM in total with hyperthreading enabled.
+All cores including hyper-threading are utilised with the option \code{-{}-parallel=80}.
 The integral selection is done using the option \code{select\_mandatory\_list} and we perform a numerical interpolation, i.e.\ \code{run\_firefly} is set to \code{true}.
 Hence, $2268$ master integral coefficients have to be interpolated.
 Additionally, we set the maximum bunch size to $128$.
 Further simplifications are obtained by \code{FireFly}'s factor scan.
 In total $19222$ factors can be found of which $1930$ are attributed to $s_{23}$, $2176$ to $s_{34}$, $2046$ to $s_{45}$, $2306$ to $s_{51}$, and $10764$ to $d$.
 The results of this benchmark are shown in Tab.~\ref{tab:dp_bench}.

 The most complicated master integral coefficient has a maximum degree in the numerator of $87$ and in the denominator of $50$ thus yielding a dense bound of roughly $5.46 \cdot 10^7$ possible non-zero monomials.
 Fortunately, many of these are zero such that only about $10^7$ monomials contribute.
 Without the scan for factors, the maximum degree of the denominator of the most complicated coefficient rises to $85$.
 The database of the reduction occupies $25$\,GiB of disk space.